Indiana launches program to license more teachers for English language learners

-INDIANAPOLIS (WISH) — The Indiana Department of Education launched a program to license state educators in English learning.
+INDIANAPOLIS (WISH) — The Indiana Department of Education has launched a program to license state educators in English language learning.

 In a partnership with the University of Indianapolis’ Center of Excellence in Leadership of Learning, the state Education Department is helping fund coursework leading to a full license.